modus-continens/docs/src/foundations.md

 - _Expressiveness_: enable the user to express complex build workflows.
 - _Simplicity_: provide minimalistic syntax and well-defined, non-Turing-complete semantics for build definitions.

-## Build Model
+## Container Image Build Model

 A [Docker/OSI container image](https://opencontainers.org/) consists of a set of layers combined using a [union mount filesystem](https://en.wikipedia.org/wiki/Union_mount).
 To build an image, the user specifies the parent image and defines operations that are executed on top of the parent image to form new layers.
 The most common operations are copying local files into the container and executing shell commands.
 Another important operation which enables [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) is copying files from another image.
 A multi-stage build can be visualised as the following graph.
 Each instruction in this graph creates a new filesystem layer.
 Instructions are specified using Dockerfile's notation: `FROM` defines the parent image, `COPY` copies local files, `RUN` executes shell command, and `COPY --from` copies files from another container.

 ![Container Image Build Model](build_model.svg)

-The key insight of Modus is that this build modus naturally maps to [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause), logical formulas in the form \\( u \leftarrow (p \wedge q\ \wedge ... \wedge\ t) \\).
-Particularly, container images correspond to logical facts, build rules are logical rules that derive new facts from existing facts, and the build graph is the minimal proof of the fact representing the build target from the facts representing existing images.
+The key insight of Modus is that this build model maps to [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause), logical formulas in the form \\( u \leftarrow (p \wedge q\ \wedge ... \wedge\ t) \\).
+Particularly, container images correspond to logical facts, build rules are logical rules that derive new facts from existing facts, and the build graph is a minimal proof of the fact representing the build target from the facts representing existing images.

 Consider the following recursive build script: